 “Are we using you to your full potential?
 What responsibilities would you like to be taking on in the next year or two?”

 Chances are, if he’s complaining about changing the water, the real issue is something else.
 Probably, he thinks his strengths are under-utilized.
 Likely, he thinks he’s not appreciated for the expertise he brings to the table and which he would like to have recognized.
-Perhaps his work flow is being interrupted.
+Perhaps he’s frustrated by his work flow being interrupted for this manual task.

 After having THAT conversation, say something like, “Boy, that water bottle sure is heavy for me.
 I don’t blame you for not wanting the strain of lifting it.”
 Then ask what he would like to see happen with respect to the water bottle.
 Chances are, he’ll say, “You know, I’ve been thinking about it, and I don’t mind that much.
 Nevermind.”

-To go straight to mitigating the complaint misses the very real problem that this employee has made evident.
+To go straight to mitigating the complaint misses the very real problem that this employee has brought to light — indirectly.
 Sooner or later, he’ll be back, complaining of a new symptom of the very same underlying problem.
 Likely, he won’t be direct about it next time either.
 You’ll be playing whack-a-mole.

 You can avoid a law suit that way, but you won’t improve morale, improve teamwork, improve communication, retain valuable employees, or begin to flush out toxic ones and set the stage to let them go.

 Following the counsel of the HR pros who advise going straight to addressing the complaint itself, you put out a fire, but you leave the embers smoldering.

 There is clearly a genuine and impactful problem here that will affect the employee’s contribution to the company.
 And it is not the bottle-swap complaint he came forward with.
 If the problem underlying the complaint is ignored, the cost to the company will be great.
 Not only will his performance suffer, but because of the contagiousness of discontent, everyone’s performance will suffer.